rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

-#Open Positions
+# Open Positions

 The Review of Undergraduate Computer Science (RUCS) is the first publication from a top 20 university dedicated solely to undergraduate computer science.
 We feature the best of undergraduate computer science research at home and abroad.

-We are currently building our 2018/2019 team.
+We are currently building our 2019/2020 team.
 Please consider applying if you would like to:
 - get a taste of professional academia
 - forge connections with your peers in CS
 - add meaningful academic experience to your CV
 - improve your understanding of how research is conducted, reviewed, and published

-The deadline to apply is **October 16th, 2018**.
+The deadline to apply is **November 15, 2019**.